yz81/yz81.github.io/research.md

 Zhang, Y., H. Jiang, and J. Jiao.
 Technical Information Disclosure in Crowdfunding Project Descriptions.
 (Under the 2nd round revise and resubmit at Entrepreneurship Theory & Practice)

+Zhang, Y and Brian Wu.
+Task-relevant Data for Management: Evidence from Agriculture.
+(Preparing for submission)